eric202501/compiler-project-Mini-LISP-interpreter/README.md

-# NCU MINI-LISP Interpreter Project 2024
+# MINI-LISP Interpreter Project

-Welcome to the NCU MINI-LISP Interpreter Project.
+This is a MINI-LISP Interpreter Project by using python and lark.
 This project implements a mini version of the Lisp programming language that supports basic syntax and function calls.
 It also demonstrates concepts such as recursion and closures.

 ## Features